IvoLimmen/calgen/config/README.md

-columnHeaderColor - background color on the top column displaying the month pageSize - A4 or A3 for the size of the images showWeekNumbers - true if you like to see the weeknumbers in the calendar displayed
+columnHeaderColor - background color on the top column displaying the month pageSize - A4 or A3 for the size of the images showWeekNumbers - true if you like to see the weeknumbers in the calendar displayed language - use the ISO standard to make the labels in a different language (like EN, NL, etc.)

 ## HolidaySets